Māori Ward

 - nominated by two electors whose names appear on the electoral roll within the ward a candidate is standing.
 Candidates in Māori wards do not need to be of Māori descent, however they need to be nominated by two people on the Māori electoral roll.

-Māori wards are a mechanism through which councils can both achieve better representation of Māori members of their communities in council decision-making, and ensure Māori issues are more visible within council thinking and processes.
+Māori wards are a mechanism that help councils achieve better representation of their Māori community in council decision-making, and make sure Māori issues are more visible in council thinking and processes.

 Māori wards are one way for councils to honour the principles of partnership committed to in the Treaty of Waitangi/ Te Tiriti o Waitangi because they guarantee that Māori will be represented at council.